navisingh14/OODD-Programming-Assignment/README.md

 3. Book a Room (cancel, email notice):

   Overall, all member can book a room for a time slot of 2 hours, he/she cannot cancel such reservation during the reserved time period.
-According to our schedule system, a daytime is devide 12 dividends, reservation crossing over more than 1 dividend is not allowed.
+According to our schedule system, a daytime is devide 12 segments, reservation crossing over more than 1 segment is not allowed.

   By default, a member can only book one room at a particular time and date.
 He/she can choose to delete the reservation before the starting time of reserved room.
 He/she can also type in multiple email addresses at the booking page to inform his team members about the successful reservation.

-  An admin member can book multiple reservations for users
+  Super/admin members can help users to book multiple reservations, they can also enable/disable users to have multiple booking functions which they possess as default.

-4. Multiplte Booking:
+4. Room management:

 5. Booking history of a room: